PICK UP YOUR COPY OF THE CASTLE CHRONICLE!

 In June 2019 the Elephant and Castle Community Hub opened in the shopping centre, offering a popular and well-attended range of fitness and wellbeing classes, arts and crafts workshops running 5 days per week.

 In response to the COVID-19 crisis, a virtual Community Hub was launched in March 2020, taking the physical classes and community support initiatives online.
-The virtual Hub provides everything from arts and crafts classes and baby music sessions, to online quizzes and a weekly community choir practise.
-Since March 2020 there has been over 9.5k visitors to the hub, with over 14000 views.
+The virtual Hub provides everything from arts and crafts classes and baby music sessions, to online quizzes and a weekly community choir practice.

-Up to 9500 people visiting the virtual community hub since March 2020
+Over 18,000 people using the virtual community hub since March 2020

 “It has an amazing impact.
 Amazing positive impact, especially now!
 When we cannot meet.
 We cannot see each other in person and be a community in that sense.
 What happens is, the Community Hub is a platform, a place where people can.
 Even though it’s virtual, they can meet and do something that they are all passionate about.”